Youth + Social Change through Youth Media Makers

 - Youth Media Reporter (YMR) – An open access, peer-reviewed professional journal for scholars, practitioners and others who develop, organize, teach, study and support youth media practices and programs.
 YMR includes research articles, descriptive case studies, brief reports from the field, and reviews of scholarship, technologies, conferences and other events related to the practices, pedagogies, and analysis of youth media.

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in media making in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth media making in your community or organization, contact us.